 The purpose of this test is to verify that the subsequent conditional NR PSCell change under NR-DC is within the requirements stated in clause 8.11E.2.

-For UE supporting subsequent conditional PSCell addition/change, UE only needs to pass either intra-frequency CPC from FR1-FR1 NR-DC to FR1-FR1 NR-DC defined in clause or intra-frequency CPC from FR1-FR2 NR-DC to FR1-FR2 NR-DC defined in clause A.7.5.18.1.
+For UE supporting subsequent conditional PSCell addition/change, UE only needs to pass either intra-frequency CPC from FR1-FR1 NR-DC to FR1-FR1 NR-DC defined in clause A.6.5.12.1 or intra-frequency CPC from FR1-FR2 NR-DC to FR1-FR2 NR-DC defined in clause A.7.5.18.1.

-For UE which can pass this test, test of conditional PSCell addition and release delay defined in [A.6.5.10] can be skipped.
+For UE which can pass this test, test of conditional PSCell addition and release delay defined in clauseA.6.5.10 can be skipped.

 A.6.5.12.1.2 Test Parameters

-Supported test configurations are shown in A.6.5.12.1.2-1.
+Supported test configurations are shown in Table A.6.5.12.1.2-1.
 The test scenario comprises three NR cells, Cell 1, Cell 2 and Cell 3.
 Cell 1 is on radio channel 1 in FR1.
 Cell 2 and 3 are on radio channel 2 in FR1.
 Test parameters are given in Tables A.6.5.12.1.2-2 and A.6.5.12.1.2-3 below.

 The test consists of three successive time periods with duration of T1, T2, and T3 respectively.
-Before the test starts the UE is connected to Cell 1 (NR PCell) on radio channel 1 (PCC) but is not aware of Cell 2 (NR PSCell) on radio channel 2.
+Before the test starts, the UE is connected to Cell 1 (NR PCell) on radio channel 1 (PCC) but is not aware of Cell 2 (NR PSCell) on radio channel 2.
 The UE is only monitoring the PCC.
-During T1 only Cell 1 is known to the UE.
+During T1, only Cell 1 is known to the UE.

 At the start of time duration T1, the UE does not have any timing information of Cell 2.
 The TE shall configure subsequent conditional PSCell addition/change with Cell 2 and Cell 3 as target PSCells during T1, at a time earlier than TRRC_delay before the beginning of T2.